 Having demonstrated in vivo that nacre was a non-toxic, bioactive and osteogenic biomaterial, the Doctors Camprasse worked on various odontostomatological pathologies, through clinical case at Hôpital Lariboisière hospital: remedying defected bone, elevating maxillary or mandibular ridges, remodeling to remedy loss of substance, augmentation of the vestibulo-palatine or vestibulo-lingual width in implantology, and extractions where decay was present.

 The conclusions are as follows: four years on, the Doctors Camprasse can state that Bionacre® (in powder form used as a coagulum) is an extremely effective biomaterial for bone regeneration which opens up an array of possibilities in the field of bone surgery.

-Following their major discoveries concerning the properties of mother-of-pearl in dental implantology, in the early 1990s the Doctors Camprasse broadened their fundamental clinical research, to gain an understanding of the mechanisms of actions of mother-of-pearl on bone cells generally.
+Following their major discoveries concerning the properties of nacre in dental implantology, in the early 1990s the Doctors Camprasse broadened their fundamental clinical research, to gain an understanding of the mechanisms of actions of nacre on bone cells generally.

 1992 Publication in scientific journal Tissue and Cell (4)

 Demonstration of the capacity of nacre to induce bone formation by human osteoblasts maintained in vitro

 The aim of this study was to test out the hypothesis according to which nacre may stimulate biomineralisation in human osteoblast maintained in vitro.